Over on the Pacific coast of California beautiful beaches, green parks and a warm climate awaits.

 Party Hostels in San Diego

-- California Dreams Hostel – daily outdoor events & close to bars
+As already mentioned, you could opt for California Dreams Hostel which offers daily outdoor events & close to bar.

 But wait, we have one more super cool San Diego party hostel option!